Mathematical Foundations of Complex Tonality: Complex Pythagorean Systems

-It is interesting to observe that it was not necessary to assume that the semitones are complex three-limit in the formulation of Theorem 3.
-Rather, this feature emerges as a consequence of the weaker conditions that we have imposed.
-We remark also that the note $B$ takes the ``Tristan" value $\tfrac{4}{3}(1 + \ri)$ in both variants of the system, in common with the complex five-limit three-semitone scales.
-This seems to be a stable feature of complex tuning.
+{\bf Remark 5}.
+It is interesting to note that it was not necessary to assume that the semitones are complex 3-limit in the formulation of Theorem 3.
+Rather, this feature emerges as a {\it consequence} of the weaker conditions that we have imposed, in contrast with Theorem 2, where it was assumed that the semitones are complex five-limit.